greim/ugly-adapter/readme.md

 You can promisify entire library modules, such as `fs`.
 It will return an object with all the same properties and functions.
-The functions have the same signature, sans callback.
+The functions have the same signature—sans callback—and return promises.

 ```js
 var adapt = require('ugly-adapter')